“Competing in the Olympics is every athlete’s dream”

 Christine’s boyfriend, Aiden, is also a runner.
 When they met two years ago, he overheard Christine speak about running the Two Oceans half marathon.
 Excited about his own entry, he joined the conversation and wanted to know if she is also aiming to run the 21km in under 2 hours.
 Christine smiled and said that she is hoping to finish in 75 minutes.
 He was shocked, impressed, and hooked from that moment.

 Kindness is something that Christine learned, experienced and expressed through her family.
 She was willing to accept that God had different paths set for her and Rene’s dream of competing in the Olympics.
 Rene was willing to plan her training around Christine’s schedule and although their parents are not big sport lovers, they sacrificed time, resources and many hours of sleep to drive Christine and Rene to training or wait for them by the side of the road.
 The support from her brother and boyfriend has also been priceless.
-Everyone gave of themselves for the other.
+Everyone gave themselves for the other.

 Love is patient